Fleckism/SecurityPlus/My linked notes/PBQ.md

 - Exploited weaknesses in the credentials used by the a privileged database administrator (DBA) with access to the organizations cloud and on-premises Oracle database assets.
 The attack had advanced knowledge of Amazon Linux and appeared to mimic customary activity of the DBA.
 The penetration testing division of the firm re-created the attack sequence, based on forensic evidence and discovered that the DBAs password could be cracked in a matter of hours, leveraging password/hash reference database files built-in to several penetration testing applications.

 Attacker 3
 - Targeted a retail business executive with general access under MS Azure AD and several other Azure-based applications.
-The penetration testing division of the firm re-created that attack
+The penetration testing division of the firm re-created the attack sequence based on forensic evidence and discovered that the executive referenced personal or general details in her credentials.
+As customary practice, the testers used the pwned passwords file available online from haveibeenpwned.com and successfully cracked the password.